n3rada/modwrap/README.md

 ## 🔧 Programmatic Usage

-Use `modwrap` directly in your Python code to load modules, validate function signatures, and execute them safely:
+Use `modwrap` in your Python code to load modules, introspect callable signatures, and execute functions dynamically:

 ```python
 from modwrap import ModuleWrapper